Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Results

+Can changes to parameter values in the model, including introducing asymmetries in the cellular properties of the doublet system, produce the observed CW bias in~\cite{Badih2025}?

-Forgoing the assumption of intrinsic cellular bias, we wondered if parameter variations could give rise to an asymmetry in the system.
-We probed whether that was the case with changes in the active force strength ($\gamma_\text{pol}$), frictional drag coefficient ($\xi$), response of the velocity alignment mechanism ($\tau_\text{VA}$), or strength of cell-cell adhesion ($\gamma_\text{cell-cell}$).
-Some of the variations in the parameters did impact the likeliness to rotate persistently -- for example, intuitively, simulated cells were more likely to get stuck or switch direction of movement with decreases in the strength of active forces.
-However, we did not observe a robust bias in any of the cases explored (Fig.~4E).
-Cell-to-cell variability in the same parameters also had negligible effects (Fig.~S2), indifferent of whether the changes were implemented in cell 1 or 2.
-This told us that neither mechanical or biochemical changes nor heterogeneity alone can account for biases in the system.
+We probed whether that was the case with changes in either the strength of the polarity force ($\gamma_\text{pol}$), the cell-matrix frictional drag coefficient ($\xi$), the strength of cell-cell adhesion ($\gamma_\text{cc}$), or the response of the velocity alignment mechanism ($\tau_\text{VA}$).
+Some variations in the parameters did impact the likelihood of rotating coherently -- for example, intuitively, simulated cells were more likely to get stuck or switch direction of movement with decreases in the strength of cell-cell coupling forces, $\gamma_\text{cc}$ (left, Fig.~\ref{fig:doublet_round0_results}A).
+However, we did not observe a robust directional bias in any of the cases explored (right, Fig.~\ref{fig:doublet_round0_results}A).
+Asymmetry in the same model parameters of the doublet also had negligible effects (Fig.~\ref{fig:doublet_round0_results}B), regardless of whether the changes were implemented in cell 1 or 2.
+This indicated that neither mechanical nor biochemical changes, nor heterogeneity alone, can account for the biases in the system.
+These results held qualitatively with other cell-cell coupling interactions (Fig.~S1-2).